 Knowing more about sea-level

-To know more about sea-level, a NASA article provides an interesting explanation about it and the factors causing sea-level rise particularly from sinking of land or subsistence due to soil compaction, groundwater and hydrocarbon extraction which caused by human activities, and tectonic forces including the post-glacial rebound as part of the natural causes.
+A NASA article explains it and the factors causing sea-level rise, particularly from land sinking or subsistence due to soil compaction, groundwater and hydrocarbon extraction caused by human activities, and tectonic forces, including the post-glacial rebound as part of the natural causes.